fm3chanic/fm3chanic/README.md

 ## Hello there!
 My name is fm3chanic and this is the github account to the equally named youtube channel.

-### What will you find here?
-I have made it to my mission to increase the number of available color themes for text editors and terminals.
-Therefore the most stuff you will find in my repos, are color schemes in html format or theme files I have created.
+Only projects and work I upload on youtube will be shared here.

+### Some Information About Me:
+I am working in IT in a larger coporation.
+My focus during work is handling the IT operative requirements of my department which includes maintenance of a sector specific CMS with a DMS integration.
+Therefore my focus is arround database management (SQL), loading or exctracting data or documents via API and data analytics (SQL, Python).
+I also do smaller development projects with the focus of automating the desktop processes, which aren't yet automated by our systems.
+This is done in Python, C# and unfortunately also VBA (Excel & Word...).

+Outside of work I do smaller development projects, theming projects (like the current one) and I am Linux user (so you might see some themes for Linux apps in the future too).

 ### Current Project:
-I am currently working on a project to built color schemes based on Vtubers (form of content creators) and use them for creating themes for the open source text editor Notepad++. (you can find further details in my repos)
+I am currently working on a project to built color schemes based on Vtubers (form of content creators) and create theme files for the open source text editor Notepad++ and Windows terminal emulator.

+Further information regarding the Vtuber project: https://github.com/fm3chanic HTML-scheme files for all color themes: https://github.com/fm3chanic/color_schemes